Frequently Asked Questions

 Most people are familiar with the Anasazi.
 Today we use the term Ancestral Puebloans to refer to the people who lived in the area and recognize that they are the ancestors of modern day Puebloans.
 Chimney Rock was inhabited by local people but the Great House Pueblo definitely ties the site to the Chacoan culture of the Four Corners area.

-• Access to the Visitor Cabin is by gravel road about one-half mile from the entrance gate.
-The gate is open from 9:00am to 4:30pm between May 15 and October 15.
-From October 16 through May 14, the entrance is locked but guests may hike on the Monument.
-During tour season, if you pay for a tour or event or have a special permit from the Forest Service, you may drive the 2 1/2 mile winding gravel road to the upper parking lot.
+- Access to the Visitor Center is by gravel road about one-half mile from the entrance gate.
+The gate is open from 9:00 am to 4:30 pm between May 15 and October 15.
+However, the gate that allows access to the archeological sites is closed daily at 3:15pm due to a minimum time of 1 hour to tour the sites.
+From October 16 through May 14, the entrance gate is locked, but guests may hike on the Monument.

-• Visitors may hike into the Monument, ride horses, bicycle (only on the road) or snowshoe.
-If you decide to join a tour, you will be subject to the rules for that tour and asked to pay the fee.
+- Visitors may hike into the Monument, ride horses, bicycle (only on the road) or snowshoe.

 If you walk or ride horseback or otherwise enter the Monument without using a motorized vehicle, you may bring your pets, subject to the general restrictions which apply to National Forest lands.
 Pets should be under your control.
 Pets are not permitted on the interpretive trails.
 Service animals are always welcome.